 If you’re thinking about ecommerce and building your own online store in Hong Kong using Shopify, you’re going to eventually ask about collecting payments online.
 In recent years, new payment options such as Apple Pay and Alipay have made shopping easier.
 Online shoppers today expect convenient and frictionless payments as a must-have for a great online customer experience.

-In this post, we will discuss different payment gateway options for Shopify Hong Kong merchants and some of the considerations for selecting a payment gateway.
+In this post, we will discuss different payment gateway options for Shopify Hong Kong merchants that include:

-As of 2018, Shopify Payments is available in Hong Kong as well as many other markets such as United States, Puerto Rico, Canada, the United Kingdom, Ireland, Australia, New Zealand, and Singapore.
+Shopify Payments is available in Hong Kong as well as many other markets such as the United States, Puerto Rico, Canada, the United Kingdom, Ireland, Australia, New Zealand, and Singapore.
+All merchants using Shopify Payments can enjoy multicurrency support for ten major currencies.
+In 2021, Shopify released a Checkout Extension that allows merchants to craft checkout experiences, use third-party apps, and use Buy Now Pay Later options.

-The reality is that payment gateway solutions is a fragmented market due to factors such as needing to support localized payment options, currency and exchanges and banking regulations.
-Choose a payment gateway that is:
+In the early days of ecommerce, payment gateway solutions were fragmented due to factors such as needing to support localized payment options, currency and exchanges and banking regulations.
+Now, online payment platforms aim to be cross-border from day one, whether it is popular regional providers or global ones.
+If you are considering additional options, choose a payment gateway that is:

 - supported in your target markets,